If you are looking for the MEN’S companion reading challenge for 2019, you can find it here! Happy reading!!

 13 Books a Year:

-- Christian Living: The Blessings of Humility by Jerry Bridges
+- Christian Living: War of Words by Paul David Tripp

 26 Books a Year:

-We changed up the order a little bit this year.
+We changed up the order a little bit last year and kept it the same for 2019.
 Instead of just reading straight through the 26 books, we recommend that you pick one book from each list every month.
 So January you would read books #1 and #14, February is books #2 and #15, and so on.
 This makes it so that we are all working through books #1-13 together.
 But feel free to do it however you want 😉

-16. Parenting/Family Life: Gospel-Centered Mom by Brooke McGlothlin
+16. Parenting/Family Life: Better Together by Pam Barnhill

 Grab the Toolkit: